 3. Healthy Diet

 One of the best, most natural ways to increase the level of progesterone in your body is to take great care with what you eat.
-Food is foundation to hormone balance.
+Food is a foundation to hormone balance.
 Although there are no foods that actually contain progesterone, the foods that you eat may work to your benefit by increasing your body’s ability to produce progesterone and by decreasing the amount of estrogen you put in your body.

 Organic Foods–Eating organic is one great way to make sure that you are not giving your body an added reason to be thrown off balance.
 Substances used in the growing processes of non-organic foods may contain pesticides and, even more dangerous, added hormones.
 When consumed, these hormones act as xenoestrogens which increase your body’s estrogen level and throw off your progesterone balance.
 Avoiding these potentially harmful chemicals and substances for the long-term may help your body to restore its natural balance.
-Always read your labels to insure that you are eating organic food.
+Always read your labels to ensure that you are eating organic food.

 Herbs–Many people often think that herbs are simply used for flavoring food, but many of them have also been used for centuries in natural medicinal capacities.
 Certain herbs can be extremely helpful in naturally encouraging the body to balance out the hormones.
 Some of the natural herbs that boost the body’s ability to increase progesterone are Turmeric, Thyme, Dill, Oregano, Kenya Oak, Szechuan Lovage, and Chasteberry (Vitex).